weshinsley/cactus.purge/README.md

 * From your terminal/command prompt: `Rscript -e "cactus.purge::launch()"`

-* Note that you can't play Cactus Purge within RStudio; it must be run from a terminal-like environment - including within the command-line `R` itself if you like.
+* You can't play Cactus Purge within RStudio; it must be run from a terminal-like environment that supports ANSI control codes, including command-line `R` itself if you like.

 * On Windows, the first time you run Cactus Purge, a registry key may need to be set to allow coloured output in your Command Prompt window.